goblinfactory/pretty-json/README.md

 - Can set the indenting.
 - Can set the number of decimals to Round off display numbers to.
 - Super light memory footprint.
 Based on fast forward Utf8JsonReader.
 Does not load whole file into memory.
 Can PrettyPrint gigabyte Json files!
+- Configuration is `per printer`, and not global.